Username4723/DnDNotebook/Homebrew/README.md

 # Homebrew Compilation

 This folder contains every bit of public homebrew ran by me for use in my campaigns, in addition to bits and pieces I've found while playing.
 Anything in the Rejected section is not allowed in campaigns where I am the DM due to reasons stated in the table.
+UA content is allowed by default, except for Modern Magic and Mystic.
+See below for conditions.

 # Self-Written